 - After wax lotion or an aloe-based gel

 Waxing kits can be purchased a local beauty supply or online.
-Another way you could purchase it is through pre-made wax strips (like these ones from Flamingo, $10), which are much less messy.
-However, they're also slightly less effective.
-You should have enough hair, but not too much.
-If your hair is more than about 1/4" long, it should be trimmed down to that length.
-Electric clippers are the best way to trim, because they keep hair even.
-While scissors are an option, it's more likely that you will make some hair too short.
+Another way you could go about it is through pre-made wax strips (like these ones from Flamingo, $10), which are much less messy.
+However, they're also marginally less effective.
+You should have enough hair (about 1/4"), but not too much.
+If your hair is longer, it should be trimmed down to that length.
+Electric clippers are the best way to trim because they keep hair even.
+While scissors are always an option, it is somewhat more likely that you will make some hair too short.
 If the hair is too short, the wax won't be able to grasp it, and you'll have to wait for your hair to grow out.

 Use a pre-wax cleanser, and apply a light dusting of powder.
-Don’t over do it on the powder, more isn’t better.
+Don’t over do it on the powder, because more isn’t better.
 Most kits will come with a cleanser and powder.
-If not, a mild cleanser is fine.
+If not, any mild cleanser is fine.
 Preparing is just as important as doing the task, because you can get some really undesirable results.
 Make sure everything you wax with is clean and sanitary—including your hands.
 Get gloves, because wearing them makes the whole process less messy and more sanitary.
-Don't touching the area unnecessarily after waxing, because you don't want to spread bacteria around the area.
+Don't touch the area unnecessarily after waxing it either, because you don't want to spread bacteria around.
+It can lead to acne.